5.6 Supporting youth organisations

 - Professionals and volunteers who work with young people are respected, valued and appropriately supported in their work

 - Those providing services for young people act in the best interests of young people, and respect and uphold young people’s rights.

-- Services for young people are open, accessible, resourced and provide additional support in response to particular needs.
+Services for young people are open, accessible, resourced and provide additional support in response to certain needs.